nikolaussucher/microbiology-text/methods_and_tools.Rmd

 * Buffered charcoal yeast extract agar is selective for certain gram-negative bacteria, especially Legionella pneumophila.
 * Baird–Parker agar is for gram-positive staphylococci.
 * Sabouraud's agar is selective to certain fungi due to its low pH (5.6) and high glucose concentration (3–4%).
 * DRBC (dichloran rose bengal chloramphenicol agar) is a selective medium for the enumeration of moulds and yeasts in foods.
-Dichloran and rose bengal restrict the growth of mould colonies, preventing overgrowth of luxuriant species and assisting accurate counting of colonies.[8]
+Dichloran and rose bengal restrict the growth of mould colonies, preventing overgrowth of luxuriant species and assisting accurate counting of colonies.

 ### Differential Media

-Differential or indicator media distinguish one microorganism type from another growing on the same medium.[9]
+Differential or indicator media distinguish one microorganism type from another growing on the same medium.
 This type of media uses the biochemical characteristics of a microorganism growing in the presence of specific nutrients or indicators (such as neutral red, phenol red, eosin y, or methylene blue) added to the medium to visibly indicate the defining characteristics of a microorganism.
 These media are used for the detection of microorganisms and by molecular biologists to detect recombinant strains of bacteria.

 Examples of differential media: